Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 As ReSet offers scaling for multiple environments, the plugin should also support arbitrary scales depending on the environment.
-For ReSet, the implementation was handled with a libadwaita spinrow, this widget provides both arbitrary user input and a increment and decrement button.
-As ReSet implements arbitrary scaling, it would also require a check for valid scales with proper user feedback.
+For ReSet, the implementation was handled with a libadwaita SpinRow, this widget provides both arbitrary user input and a increment and decrement button.@adwspinrow As ReSet implements arbitrary scaling, it would also require a check for valid scales with proper user feedback.
 The chosen method was to simply snap to the closest possible valid scale and providing an error banner if no scale can be found.

 in @search-nearest-scale, the body of the search_nearest_scale function within the plugin is visualized.